mikiec84/birdknife/README.md

 > Ascii Art from ascii-code.com by `cjr`

 birdknife is a Twitter CLI based on [Vorpal](https://github.com/dthree/vorpal) inspired by [TTYtter](http://www.floodgap.com/software/ttytter/).
-TTYtter hasn't been updated for some time now and doesn't support some new features introduced by Twitter.
+TTYtter hasn't been updated for some time now and doesn't support new features introduced by Twitter.
 This project aims to be a completely functional Twitter client for your CLI.

 ## Installation